Carly Pearce: 2009–2016: Beginnings

-2017–present: Breakthrough success
+2017–2019: Breakout with "Every Little Thing" and "I Hope You're Happy Now"

 "Every Little Thing" was officially released as a single to country radio in February 2017.
 By November, the song had become a major hit, peaking at number five on the Billboard Hot Country Songs chart and number one on the Billboard Country Airplay chart.
 "Every Little Thing" sold over 500,000 copies in the United States, receiving a gold certification from the Recording Industry Association of America.
 Pearce's debut studio album was released the same year, also named Every Little Thing.
 The album debuted at number four on the Billboard Top Country Albums list short after its release.
 It also reached number 32 on the Billboard 200 albums chart.
 The album received critical acclaim by music writers and critics.
 Stephen Thomas Erlewine of AllMusic gave the release four of five stars calling "polished professionalism", but also contrasting it to the bluegrass musical style of earlier career work.
 In his concluding statement Erlewine commented, "her showbiz and country roots are inextricably entangled, a singer with a feel for the past but an eye for the present."
 Jewly Hight of NPR also praised the album, drawing similarities between her vocals and that of artists such as Alison Krauss and Trisha Yearwood.

 During this time, Pearce established herself further with further musical projects.
 This included touring with Luke Bryan, Thomas Rhett, and Blake Shelton.
 Her next single release, "Hide the Wine", was spawned from her 2017 album.
 It became Pearce's second major hit, reaching number 13 on the Billboard Country Airplay chart in 2018.
 The same year, she issued a single that was to be the lead release of her upcoming second studio album.
 Entitled "Closer to You", the song was released in November 2018 and reached the top 40 of the Billboard country charts.

 In October 2019, Pearce released a second single from her unreleased second studio album.
 The song, "I Hope You're Happy Now", was a duet with country artist Lee Brice.
 The song was her second to reach the number one spot on the Billboard Country Airplay chart.
 After taking time to marry singer Michael Ray, her self-titled second studio album was issued in February 2020.
 It would be Busbee's final production project before his death in 2019.
 It debuted at number six on the Top Country Albums list and number 73 on the Billboard 200.
 Jason Scott of American Songwriter gave it three of five stars and called the album an example that "illustrates an artist learning, growing, and embracing the good, the bad, and ugly."